Thousands mourn fallen New York police officer

 "This amazing woman, this mother, this daughter, this sister, this friend, this New York City police officer was assassinated solely because of what she represented and for the responsibility that she embraced," he said.
 "All her killer could see was a uniform, although Miosotis was so much more."

-Alluding to increasing tensions between the police and communities around the nation, O'Neill said, "Where were the demonstrations for this single mother who cared for her three children ...
-Why was there no outrage that Miosotis was targeted, ambushed and assassinated?"
+Familia's sister, Mercedes, joined the mayor and police commissioner in calling for an end to violence against law enforcement.

+"We have to show love," she said.
+"This has to stop. ...
+Please, if you see a police officer in blue, hug them and say thank you."

-At the end of the service, pall bearers gently lifted Familia's coffin and led her family in a procession out of the World Changers Church.
+At the end of the service, pall bearers gently lifted Familia's coffin.
+They led her family in procession out of the World Changers Church.

-In front of the ornate facade of the 1920s-era building, a bugler played Taps as Familia's elderly mother, Adriana, her brothers, sisters and her three children wept as the casket was carried to a hearse and thousands of officers offered a final salute.
+In front of the ornate facade of the 1920s-era building, under a cloudy sky, a bugler played Taps as Familia's elderly mother, Adriana, her brothers, sisters and her three children wept.
+The casket was slowly carried to a hearse.
+Thousands of men and women in blue offered a final salute.